-Using Stairs To Tone Your Muscles
+Stair Workouts To Tone Your Muscles

 The gravity you fight going upstairs also helps you tone your muscles.
 Obviously, your thighs, butt, and calves will benefit simply by running the stairs.
 But the variety of moves in this workout will also help you build strength all over with quick toning moves to firm up your arms, back, chest and core.

-Best Stair Workout
+Best 20-Minute Stair Workouts

 Find a set of stairs nearby—indoors or outdoors works fine—and get ready to shape up all over!